 Also Read – Looking for custom furniture?

 What Is Mid Century Modern Furniture?

-Mid-century modern furniture is a furniture style that became popular in the 1950s through the 1970s.
+Mid-century modern furniture is a vintage furniture style that became popular in the 1950s through the 1970s.
 It is known for simple, sleek designs and juxtapositions of materials, and its classic appeal has made it spike in popularity again today.